What are whole foods?

 Is it safe for children to eat a plant-based diet?

 Absolutely!
 It may seem extreme, but actually, children thrive on a vegan diet.
 Plant-based foods can provide all the nutrients, minerals, vitamins and fats children need.
 This, combined with the fact that a lot of animal products are known carcinogens, is a good reason to at least reduce your child's intake of processed and red meats.
-This guide from the NHS gives a good overview of how to raise children on a plant-based diet.
+This guide from The vegan Society gives a good overview of how to raise children on a plant-based diet.
 It's always worth talking to a doctor or paediatrician about your child before changing their diet.

 About the Author